this-is-angular/angular-guides/README.md

 ## License
 By contributing to these guides, you agree to give ownership of the content to In Depth Education, a for-profit organization.
 See [LICENSE](./LICENSE) for the details.
-Your name will be mentioned on the guides you help author.
+Your name will be mentioned in the guides you help author.

 ## Content
 A lot of suggestions for guides, topics and resources have already been added